 .
 Coursework for the program is offered on a semester schedule with weekly due dates for assignments.
 In addition to earning the required credits, students must maintain a “C” average or higher in all courses, have a minimum 3.0 GPA for the program, pass the Applied Practice Experience and complete the Integrative Learning Experience and associated project.
 Students enrolled in this program complete coursework in the following classes.

 ◦ Public Health Concepts in Infectious Disease

 ◦ Principles of Epidemiology in Public Health

 ◦ Psychological, Behavioral, and Social Issues in Public Health

 , the MPH program requires 42 credit hours for completion.
 The program emphasizes scientific knowledge base, interdependency of knowledge and practice areas, and social justice.
 The following list is an example of required classes

 ◦ Emergency Preparedness

 MPH in epidemiology online programs require hard work to be successful.
 It takes firm dedication from students to accomplish the in-depth curriculum and other course requirements.
 Admission to the programs is often competitive.
 Although each school sets its own criteria for admission, most Master of Public Health with epidemiology concentration programs require a minimum bachelor’s degree from an accredited institution and relevant work history in a health-related field.

-The Mel and Enid Zuckerman College of Public Health at the University of Arizona is Arizona’s
+The Mel and Enid Zuckerman College of Public Health at the University of

 first accredited college of public health.
 According to data from the Association of Schools and Programs of Public Health, the college consistently ranks in the top five American Indian and Hispanic graduates and students enrolled in accredited schools of public health, making this program one of the best online MPH epidemiology programs.
 Prospective students must meet the following admission criteria to be accepted into the MPH with epidemiology concentration.